By now you’ve probably seen ads for at-home genetic tests. You may even have tried one or know someone who has.

 Some of these tests just tell you about what countries your ancestors come from.
 Some tell you your heritage, plus details about your health.
 And some tell you if you’re at risk for certain types of cancer.

 But are these tests reliable?
 And are they a good idea?
-We spoke with MD Anderson Cancer Center genetic counselor Rachel Webster to find out.
+We spoke with Rachel Bluebond, a genetic counselor in Clinical Cancer Genetics at MD Anderson.

 What types of genetic tests are available?
 How are they different from each other?